mariobox/mariosanchez.org/content/uses.md

 ---
 Title: Tech Stack
 description: My current tools for programming and web development.
 Inspired by the uses.tech project.
-date: 2021-06-13
+date: 2023-01-01
 images:
 - https://www.mariosanchez.org/img/wfh.jpg
 ---

-- **Computer**: I recently purchased an HP Pavilion x360 with a 14" display.
+- **Computer**: HP Pavilion x360 with a 14" display.
 It has an Intel Core i5-1035G1 Processor, 8GB SDRAM, and 256 SSD.
 This is a great laptop for the price.
 I don't mind the smaller screen since my intention is to maximize portability (while at home, I do most of my web development work in a large monitor anyway).

 - **Operating System**: [Ubuntu 20.04 LTS](https://www.ubuntu.com/download/desktop).
 Some of the most significant developments in the world of programming and web development are easily accessible from the Linux command line.
 Microsoft recognizes this and recently introduced WSL2 (Windows Sub-System for Linux 2).
 This feature offers you a full Ubuntu Linux kernel from within Windows, which you can open just like any regular app.
 WSL2 is not just a translation layer, but a full Linux environment complete with its own filesystem.
 Basically, I am now running Ubuntu Linux from within Windows.